Are Sleep Disturbances a Common Symptom of Fibromyalgia?

 Stress from the constant pain and fatigue can cause anxiety.
 Also, chronic pain can result in a person being less active and becoming more withdrawn.
 This, in turn, can lead to depression.

 It is also possible that anxiety and depression may actually be a part of fibromyalgia, just like the pain.
-Many patients with depression and fibromyalgia tell of having great difficulty concentrating on their work along with impaired short-term memory at times.
+People diagnosed with fibromyalgia and depression report difficulty concentrating and impaired short-term memory.

 What Causes Swelling and Tingling Hands With Fibromyalgia?

 Neurological complaints -- such as numbness, tingling, and burning -- are often present with fibromyalgia.
-While the causes of these feelings is unclear, numbness or tingling sensations in the hands, arms, or legs are felt by more than half of the people with fibromyalgia.
+While the causes of these feelings is unclear, numbness or tingling sensations in the hands, arms, or legs are felt by many people with fibromyalgia.
 The feelings may be especially bothersome when they occur in the mornings along with morning stiffness on arising.

 The medical term for these sensations is paresthesia.
 The sensations usually happen at irregular times.
 When they do occur, they may last a few minutes or they may be constant.
 While the sensations can be bothersome, they are not severely limiting.